MarcoTrapani/Portfolio/case-studies/bannerlord/technical-appendix.md

 **Expected Result:**

-Enemy response should be strategically believable.
-Allied factions should not ignore obvious defensive needs.
-Settlement risks should be communicated clearly to the player.
+Enemy response should be consistent with nearby military capacity, target value and distance.
+Allied AI should evaluate the recently conquered settlement as a defensive priority when its food, loyalty and garrison are critically low.
+Player notifications should clearly communicate loyalty, food, security and siege risk.

 **Failure Impact:**